orientechnologies/orientdb-docs/Console-Commands.md

 #### Enabling Echo

-Regardless of whether you call the commands as an argument or through a file, when you run console commands in batch mode you may also need to display them as they execute.
+Regardless of whether you call the commands as an argument or through a file, when you run console commands in batch mode, you may also need to display them as they execute.
 You can enable this feature using the `echo` setting, near the start of your commands list.

 <pre>
 $ <code class='lang-sh userinput'>vim commands.txt</code>